Exercise 3: Page Templates with PHP Includes

 15) Create an include file for the validator buttons only, and include this include into the "bottom.php" include file.
 This is known as a nested include.
 (This is not covered in the tutorial, but will be demonstated in class.)

 17) View your page (the page on the server, not the page on your disk) in a browser to make sure it works properly.
-Remember that PHP only works on the server.; you cannot easily test PHP locally.
+Remember that PHP only works on the server.; you cannot easily test PHP locally (unless you are running PHP on your own machine).

 18) Make sure the HTML on your page validates (using the HTML 5 DocType) with no errors, according to the W3C's online HTML Validator at http://validator.w3.org/.
 You can easily do this by clicking on your HTML validator button.
 For more information, see How to Use the W3C HTML and CSS Validators for step-by-step directions.